Guide to Nursing Homes: Understanding Care, Costs, and Options

 - • Signs of restraint marks

-- • Sudden changes in weight or appearance
+- • Sudden weight loss

 Emotional